 The following information will be used internally in the review and evaluation of assessment:

 - Grade Distribution reports (with comparative data from previous deliveries)

 - Unit Evaluation and Improvement feedback from students

-This information will be forwarded to the Unit Co-ordinator (UC) and Head of School (HOS).
-A response will be provided by both UC and HOS and any improvement items entered into the Quality Improvement section for the unit of study in UGBOOT.
+This information will be forwarded to the Academic in charge and the Unit Co-ordinator (UC) and where relevant the Head of School (HOS).
+A response will be provided by both the Academic in charge and the unit coordinator and any improvement items entered into the Quality Improvement section for the unit of study in UGBOOT

 Stage 4: External Review

 External Review of marks will not normally change a student’s marks or grades as it is a post-assessment moderation.